ElliotOusley/CS362_Team_11_Project/Mid_Term_Report.md

 Exceptions: Failure Conditions and Scenarios:
 * Invalid Item Type: Player tries to use an item that has no special characteristics.

+## Non-functional Requirements

+1. The game should be responsive, taking no less than 2 seconds to switch between scenes
+2. The game should be able to save the user’s progress, so that they do not lose progress when quitting
+3. The game should allow users to customize their experience with a settings menu

+## External Requirements

+1. The game must be resilient and avoid all crashes.
+2. The game must be easy to install, using Godot’s export system to create a Windows build
+3. The project must be resilient against scope creep to ensure that all goals are reachable.